MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 Different organizations have different risk appetites.
 Even within an organization, risk tolerance is often different for each workload.
 Most workloads don't need extreme high availability.
 But some workloads are so important that it's worth even mitigating risks that are unlikely to occur, like major natural disasters occurring across a wide geographic area.

-The following table lists some common risks that should be considered in a cloud environment:
+The following table lists a few of the common risks that should be considered in a cloud environment:

 | Risk | Example | Likelihood |
 |-|-|-|
 | Hardware outage | <ul><li>Issue with hard disk or networking equipment</li><li>Host reboots</li></ul> | Common.
 Any resiliency strategy should account for these risks. |
 | Data center outage | <ul><li>Power, cooling, or network failure across an entire data center</li><li>Natural disaster in one part of a metro area</li></ul> | Infrequent |
 | Region outage | <ul><li>Major natural disaster that affects a wide geographical area</li></ul> | Very infrequent |

-*should we also include service outages? e.g. global service outage for something like Azure Front Door or Entra ID.
-Need to look to mission-critical guidance for this level of risk mitigation* <!-- TODO -->

 Every organization would ideally like to mitigate every possible risk, but it's not practical or cost effective to do so.
 It's important to have an open discussion with business stakeholders so that you can make an informed decision about the risks you should mitigate.